wp-plugins/wp-topbar/readme.txt

 == Upgrade Notice ==

-= 5.31 =
+= 5.32 =

-Updated the French translation & Dutch translations - from https://www.transifex.com/wp-translations/wp-topbar
+Minor fixes to UI for WordPress 4.4

 == Screenshots ==